 This town is always abuzz with history-loving tourists, though.
-When you’re not exploring historic sites on one of the many tours, go snorkeling in the stunning blue lagoon.
+When you’re not exploring historic sites on one of the many tours, go snorkelling or take a boat trip in the stunning Blue Lagoon.
 With so much to see and do, Malta is one of Europe’s hidden gems for family travel.

 For even more fun for the whole family, take a short car, taxi, or bus ride to the famous Popeye Village.
 This purpose-built movie-set village has become quite a tourist attraction, almost rivalling the ancient historical sites.

 Family travellers looking for a little more inspiration, you may also be interested in:

 - Exciting October Half-Term Ideas for Families – Make the most of this late autumn school break at these exciting destinations around Europe and Asia.

 - Best of Europe in December With Family – From festive to fascinating, these are the perfect city breaks to try at the end of the year.

 - Best European Ski Resort Towns For Families – Make the most of the snowy weather with these ideal beginner ski vacation spots around Europe.

 - Best European Ideas for Spring Break – Once the sun starts to reappear, these are the perfect places for spring flowers, late ski season .

 Helpful?
 Bookmark this page or save it to Pinterest for later